Want to take quizzes and track your credits?

 Developed in collaboration with

-Quiz Ref IDPanel management, or population health management, is a proactive approach to ensuring that all patients whom a physician or practice is responsible for receive preventive care, not just those who come in for appointments.
+Panel management is a proactive approach to ensuring that all patients whom a physician or practice cares for—not just those who come in for appointments—receive preventive care.
 For example, your practice may use panel management to ask, “Have all of our patients between 50 and 75 years of age received colorectal cancer screenings at the appropriate time intervals?” or, “Have all of our patients with diabetes had laboratory tests for HbA1c, cholesterol, and renal function at the appropriate times?”
 This approach leads to better health outcomes for your patient population.

 A registry is a database with medical information such as immunizations, cancer screenings, and disease-specific lab results for the patients in your practice.
-You might search a registry to identify patients who are overdue for mammograms, pap smears, colorectal cancer screening, immunizations, HbA1c, cholesterol blood tests, or diabetic eye exams.
-You can also use the registry to identify patients who do not have specific lab values, such as HbA1c, cholesterol, or blood pressure, under control.
+You might search a registry to identify patients who are overdue for mammograms, cervical cancer screening, colorectal cancer screening, immunizations, glycated hemoglobin A1c (HbA1c), cholesterol tests, or diabetic eye exams.
+You can also use the registry to identify patients who do not have specific values, such as HbA1c, cholesterol, or blood pressure, under control.
 Your team can generate reports to help track patients' preventive and chronic care measures.
 Your practice's electronic health record (EHR) may include a registry function, but it is also common to use a separate registry program.

-Qualified Clinical Data Registries (QCDRs) are a “Centers for Medicare & Medicaid Services-approved entity that collects clinical data on behalf of clinicians for data submission.”1 As of 2018, there were more than 140 QCDRs approved by CMS for physicians to use for reporting quality measures.
-More than 30 QCDRs are sponsored by a state or medical society that may offer their members use of the QCDR at no or very low cost beyond a setup fee.
-(Please note that the number of QCDRs change annually.)
+A Qualified Clinical Data Registry (QCDR) is a “Centers for Medicare & Medicaid Services-approved entity that collects clinical data on behalf of clinicians for data submission.”1 As of 2021, there were more than 140 QCDRs approved by the Centers for Medicare & Medicaid Services (CMS) for physicians to use for reporting quality measures.
+More than 30 QCDRs are sponsored by a state or medical society that may offer their members use of the QCDR at very low or no cost beyond a setup fee.
+(Please note that the number of QCDRs changes annually.)

 How can I manage my patient panel if my practice does not have an EHR or a separate patient registry program?

-You can manage your panel without an EHR or separate patient registry program by using common spreadsheet software to create a simple patient registry that monitors patient information.
+You can manage your panel without an EHR or separate patient registry program using standard spreadsheet software to create a simple patient registry that monitors patient information.
 To create a patient registry that is unique to your practice, use billing data and chart data to identify a specific patient population or health condition that you would like to track.
-For example, search for patients by using ICD-10 codes or health maintenance data for conditions such as diabetes or hypertension.
-Include these patients and select health indicators related to the condition of interest in your registry (e.g., for patients with diabetes the date of the last eye exam and most recent HbA1c, etc.).
-Use visual cues or color-coded cells to flag overdue laboratory tests or visits.
-Flagging will help you proactively identify patients in need of preventative care visits, and will help your practice effectively implement a panel management system to improve the health outcomes of your patients.
+For example, search for patients using ICD-10 codes or health maintenance data for conditions such as diabetes or hypertension.
+Include these patients and select health indicators related to the condition of interest in your registry (eg, for patients with diabetes, the date of the last eye exam and most recent HbA1c).
+Use visual cues like color-coded cells to flag overdue laboratory tests or visits.
+Flagging will help you proactively identify patients in need of preventive care visits and help your practice effectively implement a panel management system to improve your patients' health outcomes.

-Many EHRs have a health maintenance screen with a list of routine preventive and chronic care tests, such as mammograms, immunizations, and HbA1c tests.
-The EHR health maintenance functionality can be programmed to:
+Based on your chosen clinical practice guidelines, work with your organization's IT team to customize your EHR health maintenance functionality.
+Quiz Ref IDMany EHRs have a health maintenance screen with a list of routine preventive and chronic care tests, such as mammograms, immunizations, and HbA1c tests.
+Examples of EHR functions include:

-Quiz Ref IDPrompt physicians and staff to screen patients for diseases and for recommended services based on their age, sex, diagnosis, etc. (e.g., pap smears, mammograms, and colorectal cancer screening).
-Prompts should be individualized and not appear for patients who are up to date.
+Prompts for physicians and other care team members to screen patients for diseases and recommended services based on their age, sex, diagnosis, etc. Prompts should be individualized and not appear for patients whose care is up to date.

-Remind physicians and staff to provide preventive care services to patients (e.g., immunizations).
+Reminders for physicians and other care team members to provide preventive care services (eg, immunizations) to patients.

-Quiz Ref IDYou will want to train nurses, medical assistants (MAs), and/or reception staff in panel management.
+Train nurses, medical assistants (MAs), and/or the reception team in panel management.
 The initial time investment will lead to better care for your patients and improved efficiency in your practice.
-Some practices may start by training a few key staff members, who then train their counterparts to adopt the new process throughout the practice.
+Some practices may start by training a few key team members, who then train their counterparts, facilitating adoption of the new process throughout the practice.

 A gap in care exists when a patient is overdue for a service that should be done periodically (known as a process care gap) or when a patient is not meeting the goal range for a particular disease or condition, such as having an HbA1c greater than the recommended target (known as an outcome care gap).
-Care gaps of selected indicators are identified from the registry or from the EHR health maintenance screen.
-Training on how to identify these gaps is provided as part of this module.
+Your team can use select indicators to identify care gaps from the registry or from the EHR health maintenance screen.
+These resources below can help you teach your team how to identify these gaps.

 Use this document to learn how to identify care gaps within a chronic care registry.

-Use this document to learn how to identify care gaps within a preventative care registry.
+Use this document to learn how to identify care gaps within a preventive care registry.

 Use this document to read in-reach discussions that your practice can use.

-Quiz Ref IDOut-reach is a panel management method for patients who rarely come to the office or who have fallen out of care.
-These patients still need preventive and/or chronic care and panel managers can identify them using the registry.
-The panel managers generate lists of patients with care gaps and then send mailings, email messages, or place phone calls asking patients to come into the office to close these gaps.
+Out-reach is a panel management method for patients who rarely come to the office or have fallen out of care.
+These patients still need preventive and chronic care, and panel managers can identify them using the registry.
+The panel managers generate lists of patients with care gaps and then contact the patients by mail, email, or phone to ask them to come into the office to close these gaps.
 Some panel managers even make home visits to follow up with patients personally.
-Much of the communication can be done by sending computerized reminders to patients, and panel managers can follow up by phone with patients who do not respond.
+Panel managers can automate much of the initial communication by sending computerized reminders to patients, then follow up by phone with any patients who do not respond to the initial communication.
 Out-reach is most effective when the care team knows the patient they are contacting.